geshu18/app/Getting-Started.md

   }
 }
 ```
+where "0.*" is a Nuget number, for example "0.32.0-beta4".
+Use the latest version number from [Release page](https://github.com/Microsoft/ApplicationInsights-aspnet5/releases).

 ## Add Application Insights instrumentation key to the `config.json`
 Add the instrumentation key of an existing Application Insights web application resource to the `ApplicationInsights` section of the `config.json`.